llassan/Ace/React.md

 ```

 ## What are Higher Order Components (HOCs)?

-A Higher-Order Component (HOC) is a function that takes a component and returns a new component with enhanced functionality.
-HOCs allow you to reuse logic across components without repeating code.
+A Higher-Order Component (HOC) in React is a function that takes a component and returns a new component with additional props or behavior.
+It’s a pattern that allows you to reuse component logic across your application.

+The key idea behind HOCs is that they don’t modify the original component, but instead create a wrapper around it, enhancing it in some way, usually by injecting additional props or functionality.

 ## When do we need a Higher-Order Component?